shannon-lab/zapdos/doc/content/source/auxkernels/DriftDiffusionFluxAux.md

 When calculating the drift-diffusion flux for scaled densities and non-unity coefficients, please refer to [`TotalFlux`](/auxkernels/TotalFlux.md).

 !alert warning title=Undocumented Test
-The DriftDiffusionFluxAux does not have a formulized test, yet.
-For this reason, users should be aware of unforseen debugs when using DriftDiffusionFluxAux.
-To report debug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).
+The DriftDiffusionFluxAux does not have a formalized test, yet.
+For this reason, users should be aware of unforeseen bugs when using DriftDiffusionFluxAux.
+To report bugs or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).
-For standards of have to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).
+For standards of how to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).

 ## Example Input File Syntax